meeshkan/worlds-greatest-website/blog/2020-03-24-word-embeddings.md

     else:
         print(k, 'no')
 ```
-The results were summarized in the following table. spaCy shows that the word 'client' is in the first 100 most similar words for the word 'user'.
+The results are summarized in the following table. spaCy shows that the word ‘client’ is in the first 100 most similar words for the word ‘user’.
 It is useful for almost all of the OpenAPI specifications and can be used for the future analysis of OpenAPI specification similarity.
-The word 'balance' hos close vector for the word 'amount'. we find it especially useful for payment API
+The vector for the word ‘balance’ is close to the vector for the word ‘amount’.
+We find it especially useful for payment API.

 <a name="conclusion"></a>